SrinidhiMergu/COVID-19-TWEETS-SENTIMENT-ANALYSIS/README.md

 # COVID-19 Tweets Sentiment Analysis

-Developed sentiment analysis model using Natural Language Processing to understand relationship between public vaccination programs and public reception.
+Developed classification model to understand the sentiment towards covid-19 tweets

 Through sentiment analysis we looked for things such as
-- Sentiment Polarity like whether the tweet is neutral/positive/negative in relationship with each vaccinend
+- Sentiment Polarity like whether the tweet is neutral/positive/negative in relationship with each vaccine
-- Evolution of sentiment in time

 #### FEATURES IN TRAIN_TWEETS DATASET:
 - Text_id: order no. of tweet